abstractmachine/head-media-design-oculus/05_animation/readme.md

 - An `Animation Controller` is the actual list of songs waiting to be played by the `Animator`.
 It is loaded into the `Animator` along with all the `Clips`.
 If the `Animator` is like a jukebox, the `Animation Controller` is like its playlist.
 This `Controller` tells the `Animator` which clip to play, and when.
 If you wish to modify this playlist, select the `Animation Controller` file in the `Project` window and open the `Animator` window.
 You will see the contents of this playlist and can start modifying it.

 ### Animations and the Animator
-To further simplify this relationship, the most important thing to understand is that there are (highlight:orange text:`Animations`) containing keyframes, and then there is an (highlight:blue text:`Animator`) with its (highlight:fuchsia text:`Controller`) that contains the list of which of these (highlight:yellow text:`Animations`) to play and when.
+To further simplify this relationship, the most important thing to understand is that there are (orange: Animations) containing keyframes, and then there is an (blue: Animator) with its (fuchsia: Controller) that contains the list of which of these (yellow: Animations) to play and when.
 This is why there are a two separate windows.

 ![Unity Animator Animation](unity-game-animation-animator.png)

-So (highlight:orange text:`Animation`) is like a song, the (highlight:fuchsia text:`Controller`) is like a playlist, and the (highlight:blue text:`Animator`) behaves like its jukebox.
+So (orange: Animation) is like a song, the (fuchsia: Controller) is like a playlist, and the (blue: Animator) behaves like its jukebox.
 Even if you only have one song in your playlist, you still need a jukebox to play it.
-Later on in a future tutorial we will explore controllers with multiple (highlight:yellow text:`Animation Clips`) that can easily switch in real-time between animations, sometimes based on a fairly complex visual diagram of conditions.
+Later on in a future tutorial we will explore controllers with multiple (yellow: Animation Clips) that can easily switch in real-time between animations, sometimes based on a fairly complex visual diagram of conditions.

 (youtube: 3mIwTWGOMY0)